arrectis/retrobator/README.md

 etc.

-Retrobator does recognize most of these events by default; __you must provide examples__ of each event in order to "**teach**" Retrobator how to identify them on a per-game basis.
-Alternatively, you can import pre-defined events that others have exported; some have been provided in the supplement package.
+__Retrobator does not recognize events by default;__ you must provide examples of each event in order to "teach" Retrobator how to identify them on a per-game basis.
+Alternatively, you can import pre-defined events that others have exported; some event labels for some games have been provided in the [supplement package](#downloads).

 The general procedure for labelling events is as follows:
 - Load up a game.